bcornec/wod-set/profile/ADMIN-GUIDE.md

         - JupyterHub application installation and configuration
         - Linux students creation
         - JupyterHub users creation
+        - A complete JupyterHub server preinstalled and configured with some additional Jupyterhub kernels
+        - A postfix server used for the procmail API
     - on frontend:
          - Javascript setup with npm
          - portal installation and launch